naveasy/Naveasy/README.md

     {
         InitializeComponent();

-        //If you wanna navigate to page wraping it into a MAUI's NavigationPage use the Naveasy's generice interface INavgiationPage<YourPageViewModel> like in the example bellow. navigationService.NavigateAsync<INavgiationPage<LoginPageViewModel>>();
+        //If you wanna navigate to page wraping it into a MAUI's NavigationPage use the Naveasy's generice interface
+        //INavgiationPage<YourPageViewModel> like in the example bellow.
+        navigationService.NavigateAsync<INavgiationPage<LoginPageViewModel>>();

-        //otherwise
+        //otherwise use it like this:
-        navigationService.NavigateAsync<LoginPageViewModel>();
+        //navigationService.NavigateAsync<LoginPageViewModel>();
     }
 }
 ```